 Stephanie Barwick (Chief Executive)

-Prior to her role at the PVRI, Stephanie has held various positions within the private, public and charitable sectors, including her most recent position at the University of Kent where she was in charge of the University’s business start-up unit, supporting students, graduates and staff to set up successful companies.
-During her time there, she invented and developed a scheme with industry – the Employability Points Scheme – which after only two years involved over 3,000 students and 120 employers.
-In 2012 the scheme received a UK university national award and was showcased by the UK government department BIS (Business Innovation Skills) as a best practice model for a university-industry collaboration.
-Stephanie was awarded the prestigious ‘Barbara Morris’ prize by the University of Kent in recognition of her achievements.
+Prior to her role at the PVRI, Stephanie has held various positions within the private and public sectors, including her most recent role as ‘Senior Enterprise Manager’ at the University of Kent where she was in charge of the University’s business start-up unit, supporting students, graduates and staff to set up successful companies.
+During her time there, she invented and developed the pioneering Employability Points Scheme, an industry-university based collaboration which recognises the demands of employers as well as the challenges graduates face when seeking employment.
+After only two years, she scheme involved over 3,000 students and 120 employers.
+In 2012 it was nominated for a Times Higher University Education Award and was showcased by the UK government department BIS (Business Innovation Skills) as a best practice model for a university-industry collaboration.
+For her innovative work, Stephanie was awarded the prestigious ‘Barbara Morris’ prize in 2011 by the University of Kent in recognition of her achievements.